rrbauer/zbackup/README.md

 to all the developers over the years who have made these amazing distributions.

 I don't know if it will work for you. #itworksforme lol.
 Give it a try!

+Lastly, this is still in the very early stages of development.
+It needs error checking/handling.
+It needs more backup options besides user home directories.
+And probably more, but I want to keep it as simple as possible.